 Martha Townsend teaches Advanced Communication for Engineering Students and graduate courses in oral communication for engineers.
 She is the faculty advisor for the EWP's website Conversations in Ethics.

-Elisa Warford teaches undergraduate and graduate courses in written and oral engineering communication and ethics of science and technology.
-Her research interests include the rhetoric of science and portrayals of engineering and technology in American literature.
+Elisa Warford teaches courses in the ethics of science and technology and written and oral engineering communication.
+Her teaching and research interests include engineering ethics and the rhetoric of science and engineering.
 She is also a professional technical editor specializing in engineering writing for academia and industry.
 She holds a Ph.D. in English from the University of Maryland.

-Elisabeth Arnold Weiss teaches the undergraduate upper division Advanced Writing and Communication for Engineers course.
-She has formed key partnerships with the School of Theater Arts to bring improv techniques to engineering students and a significant community partnership with the Accelerated Charter Elementary School that focuses on STEM outreach for K-12 education.
-She mentors university wide student organizations LACI, SparkSC, and Digital Forensics.
-She has been teaching in the Viterbi School of Engineering since 1999 and was previously an instructor at Harvey Mudd College.
+Elisabeth Arnold Weiss teaches the upper division Advanced Writing and Communication for Engineers course.
+She is the recipient of the 2019 Viterbi Dean’s Award for Innovation in Teaching and Education.
+She has formed key partnerships with the Accelerated Charter Elementary School (ACES), which focuses on K-12 STEM outreach through service learning, and with the USC School of Dramatic Arts, to teach improv for engineers, an embedded EWP curriculum innovation.
+She serves as a faculty advisor to numerous student organizations, including SPD, RPL, and NSBE, has a significant track record as a mentor, and is a frequent industry collaborator.
+She has been teaching in the Viterbi School since 1999 and was previously an instructor at Harvey Mudd College.
 She holds degrees from the University of Virginia and Claremont.